ShahjahanMirza/Smart-Finance-Manager-Project/README.md

 **Smart Finance Manager**

-Smart Finance Manager is a powerful web application built using Streamlit, a Python library for creating interactive data applications.
-This project aims to simplify the process of managing your finances by providing an intuitive interface for adding expenses, tracking income, and retrieving valuable insights from your financial data.
+<p>Smart Finance Manager is a powerful web application built using Streamlit, a Python library for creating interactive data applications.
+This project aims to simplify the process of managing your finances by providing an intuitive interface for adding expenses, tracking income, and retrieving valuable insights from your financial data.</p>

 **Features**

-Add Expenses: Easily add your expenses by providing a text description or uploading an image.
-The application will intelligently extract relevant information such as date, category, description, amount, and type (expense or income).
+<li>Add Expenses: Easily add your expenses by providing a text description or uploading an image.
+The application will intelligently extract relevant information such as date, category, description, amount, and type (expense or income).</li>
-Ask Questions: Interact with the application by asking questions about your financial data.
-The application will generate Python code based on your query and provide the desired information.
+<li>Ask Questions: Interact with the application by asking questions about your financial data.
+The application will generate Python code based on your query and provide the desired information.</li>
-Preview Data: View your financial data in a tabular format, allowing you to easily analyze and understand your spending patterns.
+<li>Preview Data: View your financial data in a tabular format, allowing you to easily analyze and understand your spending patterns.</li>
-Automatic Data Storage: Your financial data is automatically stored in a CSV file, ensuring that your information is always available for future reference.
+<li>Automatic Data Storage: Your financial data is automatically stored in a CSV file, ensuring that your information is always available for future reference.</li>

 **Getting Started**